chicio/chicio.github.io/_posts/2017-06-02-swift-closure-syntax.md

 ```

 There is also the possibility to use a shorthand for the parameter: you can call them using `$` followed by the index
  of the argument in the call.
-Last but not least, you can capture self avoing retain cycle using `[unowned self]` before the parameters.
+Last but not least, you can capture self and avoid retain cycle using `[unowned self]` before the parameters.
 Go and show to the world the power of closure in Swift!! :sunglasses: